QuentinCG/jarvis-camera/README.md

 ## Description
-Take a picture or a video with Jarvis (voice assistant) using any USB webcam compatible with Linux
+Take a picture or a video with <a target="_blank" href="http://domotiquefacile.fr/jarvis/">Jarvis assistant</a> using any USB webcam compatible with Linux.

 <img src="https://raw.githubusercontent.com/QuentinCG/jarvis-camera/master/presentation.png">